 On exiting a St. Louis Cardinals game, encircled by white fans and having attended unaccompanied, Early encounters three Black youths.
 One sneers, “How was the game, brother?” “‘I don’t know’ I lied, ‘I wasn’t at the game.
 I don’t follow baseball’.”

-The stats and lore, so beloved by SABR geeks as well as more casual fans, by Martin and me surely, are largely a white construct deriving from a sport that predates 1947 by more than a century and Henry Chadwick (he the missing link between cricket and baseball).
+The stats and lore, so beloved by SABR and analytics geeks as well as more casual fans, by Martin and me surely (the lore especially), are largely a white construct deriving from a sport that predates 1947 by more than a century and Henry Chadwick (he the missing link between cricket and baseball).
 Part of the lore is the dynastic handing down of the game from father to son: Teenage Bob Feller pitching to his dad behind their barn; zinc-miner Mutt Mantle teaching little Mickey to switch hit.
 It’s the white-world Father Knows Best setting, which informs even white blue-collar society—the ghetto family lives on the outskirts or perhaps somewhere approximating the perimeter of the Elysian Fields of white ball.

 College recruitment within the inner cities is far stronger for football and basketball.
 Division I programs have only 11.7 scholarships to divide among 35 players on a squad.
 College baseball is a non-revenue sport compared to basketball and football.
 It is largely played in the summertime, the fallow period of colleges.
 Compare this to autumnal football and winter-into-spring (March Madness) basketball.

 In Right off the Bat, a chapter is devoted to “Race and Empire.”
 We work in broad strokes and (to mix or coax a metaphor) without an overabundance of navel-gazing or embroidery.
-There are: the colonial dispensation; the brutal treatment and enslavement an of Africans; the British boarding-school mise-en-scéne from which cricket culture emerged—the high and difficult technique of cricket and the individualism-versus-team effort of baseball being offshoots of white-English colonialism.
+There are: the colonial dispensation; the brutal treatment and enslavement of Africans; the British boarding-school mise-en-scéne from which cricket culture emerged—the high and difficult technique of cricket and the individualism-versus-team effort of baseball being offshoots of white-English colonialism and its boosterism.
 (We also touch on the 1940s “League of Their Own” women’s-only baseball universe, which remained segregated: never “to integrate” with the other gender.The book is not edgy enough for us to have explored transgender issues, and the inevitability of new rounds of intolerance and prejudice.)